-When you 'verify' your game files, Steam checks to make sure that the game has all the files that it needs, and replaces any that are missing.
+When you 'verify' your game files, your gaming platform checks to make sure that the game has all the files that it needs, and replaces any that are missing.

 If your game is glitching, running strangely, or not launching, it may be that it is missing a file or multiple files.
 Verifying your files establishes if this is the case, and replaces the files if it is.